-Menu Choice Action 1 Initiates HPA/VE to allow you to use the HPA/VE menus.
-2 Initiates HPA/VE to allow you to change the internal HPA/VE execution parameters.
-3 Causes HPA/VE to immediately process the error and use entries in the currently active system engineering log in NOS/VE.
+Menu Choice Action 1 Enters the HPA/VE utility and displays the utility prompt.
+2 Initiates HPA/VE to allow you to use the HPA/VE menus.
+3 Initiates HPA/VE to allow you to change the internal HPA/VE execution parameters.
+4 Causes HPA/VE to immediately process the error and usage entries in the currently active system engineering log in NOS/VE.
+5 Displays the HPA/VE quick index/reports menu.

-The displays that are part of HPA/VE are documented in the HPA/VE Reference manual (ordering information is in the preface).
+The displays that are part of HPA/VE are documented in the HPA/VE Reference manual (ordering information is in About This Manual).